 - No, although certain changes (e.g. thinning of bones and increased soft tissue shadows of calves) occur secondarily to the disease.

 Q28.
 Is the heart affected in muscular dystrophy?

-A. The heart muscle, and heart disease can be a complication many forms of muscular dystrophy.
-It is common in DMD, and may be seen in limb-girdle dystrophy.
-It also frequently occurs in myotonic dystrophy.
+- The heart muscle and heart diseases can be complications for many forms of muscular dystrophy.
+It is common in DMD and may be seen in limb-girdle muscular dystrophy and also frequently occurs in myotonic dystrophy.

 Q29.
 Do people with muscular dystrophy have intellectual disabilities?

 - The incidence of intellectual disability is no greater in the muscular dystrophy population than in the total population.
 However some learning and behavioural difficulties can be present in a minority of boys with DMD.
 With proper help and support these difficulties can be managed.
 Some severe cases of myotonic dystrophy can involve some level of intellectual disability.

 - Muscle weakness can cause muscles to shorten (contracture) and imbalance which can result in deformities of the foot in particular.
 This deformity can be prevented or delayed with the use of special footwear, surgery and with the support of a physiotherapist.
 Muscle weakness around the spine can also cause scoliosis (curvature of the spine).
 Surgery is often done to correct this.

 Q31.
 Do people with neuromuscular conditions get tired more easily?